blueyed/pytest/doc/en/warnings.rst

 Asserting warnings with the warns function
 ------------------------------------------

-You can check that code raises a particular warning using ``pytest.warns``, which works in a similar manner to :ref:`raises <assertraises>`:
+You can check that code raises a particular warning using :func:`pytest.warns`, which works in a similar manner to :ref:`raises <assertraises>`:

 .. code-block:: python